 In addition to assets and liabilities, the statement of financial position or balance sheet will, when applicable, report separate sections for deferred outflows of resources and deferred inflows of resources.
 Deferred outflows of resources, a separate financial statement element, represents a consumption of net position or fund balance, respectively, that applies to a future period and so will not be recognized as an outflow of resources (expense/expenditure) until that time.
+Deferred inflows of resources, a separate financial statement element, represents an acquisition of net position or fund balance, respectively, that applies to a future period and so will not be recognized as an outflow of resources (expense/expenditure) until that time.
 Deferred inflows of resources, a separate financial statement element, represents an acquisition of net position or fund balance, respectively, that applies to a future period and so will not be recognized as an inflow of resources (revenue) until that time.

 The City has several items that qualify for reporting in these categories and are reported in the government-wide financial statement of net position.
 These items relate to the City's net pension liability.
-The net pension liability amounts are related to differences between expected and actual experience, changes in assumptions, differences between projected and actual pension plan investment earnings, and contributions made subsequent to the measurement date.
+The net pension liability amounts are related to differences between expected and actual experience, changes of assumptions, differences between projected and actual pension plan investment earnings, and employer contributions made subsequent to the measurement date.
 These amounts are deferred and recognized as an outflow or inflow of resources in the period to which they apply.